Nina Dobrev Sensational Dance Moves In Underwear And Top At Bachelorette Party

 — Nina Dobrev News (@DobrevDailyNews) March 4, 2017

-Looks like Dobrev has kick-started summer with a bang.
+Looks like, Dobrev has kick-started summer with a bang.
 She has recently wrapped up her very anticipated return in The Vampire Diaries Season 8.
 The actress confirmed her return at the last moment and quickly finished with the shooting.

 The Vampire Diaries Season 8 Episode 16 will premiere on March 10, 2017.
 The episode will be directed and co-written by Julie Plec.
 The last episode of the supernatural series is going to be very emotional for TVD fans.